| Safe Haskell | None |

 is supposed to instruct how to construct a patch that

-can be applied to the image sq
+can be applied to the image sq.

-We do so by traversing the places where both sp
+We do so by traversing the places where both sp and sq differ.

 While we perform this traversal we instantiate a valuation of